wustho/epy/README.md

 That means you reach the end of some section in your ebook and the next line (right after those three asteriks, which is in new section) will start at the top of the page.
 This might be disorienting, so the best way to get seamless reading experience is by using next-page control (`space`, `l` or `Right`) instead of next-line control (`j` or `Down`).

+# Configuration File

+Config file is available in json format which is located at:

+- Linux: `~/.config/epy/config.json` or `~/.epy/config.json`
+- Windows: `%USERPROFILE%\.epy\config.json`

+Although, there are not many stuffs to configure.

 # Using Mouse

+Pretty useful when running `epy` on Termux Android.

 | Key | Action |
 | --- | --- |